 Quatre-quarts or four quarters is a very familiar French dessert made with only four ingredients each of equal weight.
-Starting with the egg weight, it will allow you to determine how much of the other ingredients you will need.
+Starting with the egg weight will allow you to determine how much of the other ingredients you will need.
 That simple.

 To make matters easier I have transferred into cup measurements for you.
 However, by remembering that simple tip of all 4 ingredients same weight, you will never need this recipe again.

 I was introduced to this wonderful dessert at the tender age of 10-11 and I have been making it since.
 Easy to prepare as you can see from the quick instructions, however, the result is always the same: perfection.

 Add lemon zest and a couple of tablespoons of lemon juice.

 Split the quatre-quarts mixture in two and add some cacao to one of the two.
 Mix well.
 When spooning it into the mold alternate cacao and non and with a knife blend ever so slightly the two flavors.
 Once baked and ready to be sliced you will notice a great design.

 Add some chopped date and raisins to it.

 How to serve it